Yamini2001/HackerRank-Solutions/README.md

 22. [MaximumBeautyArray.java](MaximumBeautyArray.java) Solutions for Maximum beauty of an array.
 23. [GiftForRichestPile.java](GiftForRichestPile.java) Solutions for Take Gifts from the Richest Pile.
 24. [PalindromeNumber.java](PalindromeNumber.java) Solutions to find the palindrome number.
+25. [ContinuousSubarrays.java](ContinuousSubarrays.java) Solutions to find the continuous subarrays.